 Midwifery & Health visiting services

-Your Midwife or Health Visitor will be able to provide you with information and support about infant feeding and early relationship building whatever your feeding choice.
-Both midwifery and health visiting services offer specialist breastfeeding clinics which you can be referred to if you need more specialist help.
+Your Midwife and Health Visitor will be able to provide you with information and support about feeding your baby.
+Both midwifery and health visiting services offer specialist infant feeding clinics which you can be referred to if you need more specialist help.

 Breastfeeding support groups

 Breastfeeding support groups welcome all expectant mums and any mum who is breastfeeding or giving any amount of breastmilk to her baby.
 All the support groups are friendly and welcoming and run by local peer supporters in conjunction with North Somerset Children’s Centres.